DrPaulBrewer/multicoresql/README.md

 ##License: [The MIT License](https://raw.githubusercontent.com/DrPaulBrewer/multicoresql/master/LICENSE.txt)

+##Test Drive without Installation

+If you have the [`docker`](http://docker.com) container service running on a Linux host, you can test drive multicoresql without installing it permanently.  multicoresql does not otherwise use or require docker.

+The test drive will always fetch the latest code from this github site.

+Run either of these docker commands for a test:

+clang build and test:  `docker run -it drpaulbrewer/multicoresql-test-clang:latest`

+gcc build and test:    `docker run -it drpaulbrewer/multicoresql-test-gcc:latest`

+These containers will run the build and a test script and then exit.

+The test script gives several examples of map and reduce queries and expected results against a sharded table of integers from 1 to 1,000,000.
+This exercises creation of the shards from a csv file and the map/reduce capability.
+Among the tests are math queries that sum series for log(2) and PI.

+For more control, run manually by appending `/bin/bash` to the `docker run` command.
+Then, at the root prompt for the container, `cd /opt/github` and `./fetchBuildTest.sh` to run the build and test script.

 ##Installation

 multicoresql uses and requires as pre-requsities the [SQLite](http://www.sqlite.org) database engine and the [scons](http://www.scons.org) build system